convexsoft/Wireless-Network-Optimization/README.md

 # 1. Wireless Reliability Fairness Optimization

-For more detailed information on the problem and algorithms, please refer to the monograph [Wireless Network Optimization by Perron-Frobenius Theory](https://www.nowpublishers.com/article/Details/NET-048).
+The following problem is found in Chapter 3 of the monograph [Wireless Network Optimization by Perron-Frobenius Theory](https://www.nowpublishers.com/article/Details/NET-048).

 ## 1.1.
 The Problem Statement
 An outage event occurs at the $l$th receiver when the received SINR falls below a given reliability threshold, i.e., $\text{SINR}_l(\mathbf{p})<\beta_l$ for $l=1, \ldots, L$.
 So we are interested in minimizing the worst-case outage probability to ensure reliability fairness, which is formulated as follows: